pastewka/MolecularDynamics/_notes/scaling.md

 address` are extremely useful to probe the hardware, respectively the CPU, PCI(e) devices, RAM, USB devices, disks (block devices), and network interfaces.
 To go further, the package `hwloc` can help show a digestable diagram of computing resources.
-Here is for example Nemo's hardware topology extracted with the `lstopo` command:
+Here is for example Nemo's hardware topology for a single node (the login node) extracted with the `lstopo` command:

 ![Hardware topology on Nemo](scaling/nemo_topology.png)